Pack-Years Calculator

 Pack-years are the standard medical measure of cumulative cigarette smoking exposure, calculated as the number of packs smoked per day multiplied by the number of years smoked.
 This metric is used across virtually every clinical specialty — from pulmonology and oncology to cardiology and surgery — because it directly correlates with the dose-dependent risks of smoking-related diseases.
 A patient who smoked 1 pack per day for 20 years has 20 pack-years, the same as someone who smoked 2 packs per day for 10 years.

 Pack-year history is a common input in lung cancer screening discussions.
-The U.S. Preventive Services Task Force (USPSTF) uses a ≥20 pack-year smoking history, along with age and current or recent smoking status, in its low-dose CT screening criteria.
+The U.S. Preventive Services Task Force (USPSTF) uses a ≥20 pack-year smoking history, along with age and smoking status, in its low-dose CT screening criteria.
 The landmark National Lung Screening Trial (NLST) used a ≥30 pack-year threshold and showed lower lung cancer mortality in the screened group.

 This calculator supports three input modes — simple (cigarettes × years), age-based (start/stop ages), and multi-period (for variable smoking rates over time) — then places the result in common screening, respiratory-risk, cardiovascular-risk, and smoking-cessation reference contexts.